kfcampbell/kfcampbell.github.io/_posts/2020-05-21-go-for-csharp-people-part-one.markdown

 For our purposes, it's enough to know that Go "shares memory by communicating", in which various concurrent processes called "goroutines" pass objects between them.

 This is a large departure from more traditional object-oriented concurrency schemes, in which applications instead "communicate by sharing memory": traditionally multiple threads share a reference to an object, and writes are controlled through a delicate balance of locks and mutexes.

+If this hasn't sunk in yet, don't worry!
+I will post a follow-up to this post soon that gets more into Go's concurrency models.

 Go is frequently compared to C due to a similar syntax, pointer usage, and lack of class-based inheritance.